 Licensed contractors charge $65-120 per hour depending on the field.
 Plumbers and electricians are among the most expensive pros to hire.

-Its important to keep in mind that remodeling prices vary depending on a number of factors:
+Its important to keep in mind that remodeling and house renovation costs vary depending on a number of factors:

 Cost of professional labor can vary by as much as 20% depending on where you live.
 This is why for accurate remodeling estimates its so important to get quotes from local pros near you.